emdash/brainbox/manual.md

 This will navigate directly to the `post` subdirectory within your database.
 When you are finished, you can return to where you started with `popd`.

+### Watching the Database for Changes {#live-queries}

+GtdGraph supports *live queries*.
+These are automatically re-evaluated whenever the database updates.

+	gtd follow inbox summarize &
+	gtd capture "I added something to the database" gtd undo

+Notice the query is reprinted each time.
+This is particularly useful in conjunction with the `dot` query consumer:

+*key concepts* Live queries get re-run wach time the database changes.

+Live queries are the exception to rule of "at most one `gtd` process operating on the database" at a time.
+This is is because they are synchronized to occur after a successful database commit, ensuring they always have a consistent view of the database.

+At the moment, only one live query is supported at any given time.
+So the per-database currenncy rule is:

+- at most one live query, plus
+- at most one additional command

+As this is confusing and complicated to explain, I aim to improve this situation in future releases.

 ### Visualizing your Projects

 While GtdGraph is primarily textual, you may prefer to examine a